SkwalExe/learn-rust/course/hello-world/README.md

 ## Declaring a function
 We will start this course by creating an hello world program with the rust 🦀 programming language.

-We will start by creating a new folder `📂 hello-world` and a file `📄 main.rs` inside it.
+First, we create a new folder `📂 hello-world` and a file `📄 main.rs` inside it.

 > ℹ️ `.rs` is the extension for rust files.